-The Challenge Brief will draw from the Starting Point Assessment and Diagnosing Root Causes and Contributing Factors work you have done to date, aggregating the results of the exercises and activities into a comprehensive, cumulative document.
+The Challenge Brief will draw from the Starting Point Assessment and Root Causes and Contributing Factors, aggregating the results of the exercises and activities into a comprehensive, cumulative document.
 This document will include:

 - Problem Statement: A clear and concise description of the nature, characteristics and scope of the problem you are dealing with, or opportunity you are responding to.
 Who is this a problem for?
 How does it play out?
 Where?
 Why?
 It also articulates What’s at Stake, laying out the case for action and the potential consequences of inaction.

 - Impact Goal: A clear and concise statement of the specific impact you wish to deliver, towards which all other elements in your endeavour are oriented.
 While you are not yet ready to develop solutions, now is the time to develop your vision of what an end goal for a solution would be.
 What is the ultimate goal that will guide an innovation team through the journey, and will enable you to get ‘buy-in’ from stakeholders?
 A good goal statement is expressed in terms of the change in conditions we wish to make.